 In the first quarter of fiscal year 2022, the Company closed a follow-on public offering of 5,750,000 shares of common stock at a public offering price of \$80.30 per share, less the underwriters' discount.
 The Company received net proceeds of \$456.6 million after deducting underwriting discounts and commissions of \$4.6 million and other offering expenses of approximately \$0.5 million.
-The Company used \$50.2 million of the net proceeds from the offering to acquire 100% of the outstanding capital stock of Fort Effect Corp, d/b/a Luum, and intends to use the remaining net proceeds from the offering for general corporate purposes, which may include prepayments under its term loan facility or potential acquisitions, including the acquisitions of Further and the Fifth Third Bank HSA portfolio.
+The Company used \$50.2 million of the net proceeds from the offering to acquire 100% of the outstanding capital stock of Fort Effect Corp, d/b/a Luum, and used an additional \$60.8 million to acquire the Fifth Third Bank HSA portfolio.
+The Company used the remaining net proceeds from the offering, and other cash on hand, for the acquisition of Further on November 1, 2021.
+For a description of the Further acquisition, refer to Note 11-Subsequent events.